Atlantic Offshore Wind Transmission Study

 - Collect data and develop models that are readily usable by the offshore wind energy industry for conducting analyses and studies.

-- Deliver the final report.
+- Drafted the final report

 Offshore Wind Data Collection, Modeling Framework, and Formation of Technical Review Committee